|Divide by five||$57,780|

 Ending a spousal relationship

 If your spousal relationship ends, your pension may be affected.
-Under the Ontario Family Law Act, pension benefits accumulated during your relationship may be included in the division of family property.
+Under the Ontario Family Law Act, pension benefits earned during your relationship may be included in the division of family property.
 What this means for you will depend on your own particular circumstances.
 We recommend you get professional financial and legal advice before making any decisions about your pension.

 Before you divide your property, you’ll need to know the value of the pension assets you accumulated during your relationship.
 Here are a few steps to help you understand the process: